Nigerian Civil War: Military coups

 On 15 January 1966, Major Chukuma Kaduna Nzeogwu, Major Emmanuel Ifeajuna, and other junior Army officers (mostly majors and captains) attempted a coup d'état.
 The two major political leaders of the north, the Prime Minister, Sir Abubakar Tafawa Balewa and the Premier of the northern region, Sir Ahmadu Bello were killed by Major Nzeogwu.
 Also murdered was Bello's wife and officers of Northern extraction.
 The President, Sir Nnamdi Azikiwe, an Igbo, was on an extended vacation in the West Indies.
 He did not return until days after the coup.
 There was widespread suspicion that the Igbo coup plotters had tipped him and other Igbo leaders off regarding the pending coup.
 In addition to the killings of the Northern political leaders, the Premier of the Western region, Ladoke Akintola and Yoruba senior military officers were also killed.
 This "Coup of the Five Majors" has been described in some quarters as Nigeria's only revolutionary coup.
 This was the first coup in the short life of Nigeria's nascent second democracy.
 Claims of electoral fraud were one of the reasons given by the coup plotters.
 Besides killing much of Nigeria's elite, the Coup also saw much of the leadership of the Nigerian Federal Army killed with seven officers holding the rank above colonel killed.
 Of the seven officers killed, four were northerners, two were from the southeast and one was from the Midwest.
-Only one was a Igbo.
+Only one was an Igbo.

 This coup was, however, not seen as a revolutionary coup by other sections of Nigerians, especially in the Northern and Western sections and by later revisionists of Nigerian coups.
 Some alleged, mostly from Eastern part of Nigeria, that the majors sought to spring Action Group leader Obafemi Awolowo out of jail and make him head of the new government.
 Their intention was to dismantle the Northern-dominated power structure but their efforts to take power were unsuccessful.
 Johnson Aguiyi-Ironsi, an Igbo and loyalist head of the Nigerian Army, suppressed coup operations in the South and he was declared head of state on 16 January after the surrender of the majors.